DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 - [ ] noVNC - Login and test.
 - [ ] VNC Viewer - Login and test.
 Verify that cursor is all right
 - [ ] Dexter Industries Update - Run the update once on Jessie.
-- [ ] Dexter Industries Update - Run the update once on Wheezy.
 - [ ] Scratch GUI - Run the Scratch GUI once.
 - [ ] Test change the hostname.
 - [ ] Run as headless on a network.